-The Squadron was then moved back towards Naples to the city of Caserta.
-Again, bridging and mine training, rest and maintenance, as well as planning for the Liri Valley operation occupied their time until mid-May when the 5th Armoured Division started moving forward to the Hitler Line.
-The time was punctuated by movement, waiting, movement, and waiting.
+Throughout the battle, Engineer time was punctuated by movement, waiting, more movement, and more waiting.
 Crossings were built and mines were lifted.
 Sapper patrols went well behind enemy lines.
 Men were killed and many wounded.
 Two members of the 10th Field Squadron were decorated for bravery – Corporal J.D.
 Laloge, MM and Sapper H.E.
 Anstie, MM.

 This Non-Commissioned Officer demonstrated a very high standard of courage and devotion to duty during the above act.
 He realized that no obstacle could be allowed to remain in the path of either the tanks or the Irish Regiment of Canada who the latter were supporting and, despite the danger from the shelling all around him, he deliberately exposed himself to lay his charges and clear the way for the leading troops.
 His initiative and prompt action was of material assistance to the forward drive of the Irish Regiment of Canada at this stage of the battle.

 Cpl Jean 'Johnny' Donat Laloge, MM, MiD, (Ret'd) of Pouce Coupé, BC died in Vancouver on 11 May 2007.